dmnfarrell/dmnfarrell.github.io/_posts/2021-06-15-ireland-deaths-reanalysis.markdown

 ## Background

 In a [previous post](/plotting/ireland-ripie-deaths) I looked at Ireland estimates of daily deaths from RIP.ie over 2019 and 2020.
 This data was obtained by manual copying of the results tables from the web page.
-This is tedious and misses other information in the actual death notice page that might be useful such as address or even place of death.
+This is tedious and misses other information in the actual death notice page that might be useful such as address or even place of death. *Note: The plots here may have been subsequently updated after the original post to reflect newer data.*

 ## Better method